- Do you maintain an Approved List of Suppliers?

 Do you maintain an Approved List of Suppliers?Back to top

 STAR Procurement does not maintain Approved Lists of Suppliers on behalf of the STAR Councils.
-All potential suppliers are those who register an interest on The Chest (see FAQ 2), which allows the councils to advertise their tender opportunities to the widest possible audience of interested suppliers.
-It is up to you, as a supplier, to ensure that your company profile on The Chest reflects the type of contract that you would be interested in tendering for.
+All potential suppliers are those who register an interest on the Chest, which allows the councils to advertise their tender opportunities to the widest possible audience of interested suppliers.
+It is up to you, as a supplier, to ensure that your company profile on the Chest reflects the type of contract that you would be interested in tendering for.
 There are some opportunities to join Dynamic Purchasing Systems, the modern equivalent of 'approved lists of suppliers'.
 These opportunities are primarily in the field of health and social care and further details can be found in the STAR Council Contracts Registers.

 How do I find out when contracts are being tendered by the councils that are supported by STAR Procurement?Back to top